 - Coat your “fries” in ghee and sea salt.

 - Spread the fries out on a parchment-lined baking sheet.
 You may need to use two baking sheets so that the fries have enough space.
 Make sure the fries are spread out and not touching each other.

 - Bake the fries for 20-25 minutes, flipping half-way through.
 I literally go through and flip each and every one.
 It’s a little bit of work, but it’s worth it.
-While the fries are cooking, you can skip down and prepare the aioli.
+While the fries are cooking, you can prepare the aioli.

 - Once the fries are ready to come out (they should be turning a little golden and be slightly crispy), transfer them to a plate or bowl.
 Toss with the lemon zest and parsley.
 You can also add more salt here, if you so choose.
 Now let’s move on to the aioli.

 - 1/4 t dried mustard

 - 3 T avocado mayo (or make your own)

 - 1/8 t salt

 - Dip your fries into the lemon, garlic aioli and enjoy your tasty, crispy, healthy sweet potato fries!

 You can also experiment with different spices in the aioli and on the fries.
 Some ideas are smoked paprika, chipotle powder, and cayenne.